vlayer-xyz/vlayer/book/src/getting-started/installation.md

 The easiest way to install vlayer is by using `vlayerup`, the vlayer toolchain installer.

 ## Supported Platforms
-Operating System: Only Ubuntu 24.04 LTS / macOS 14  or newer versions are supported.
+Linux: Only Ubuntu 24.04 LTS or newer versions with x86_64 CPU architecture are supported.
 Other Linux distributions may work but are not officially supported.
-Hardware: Macs with Intel CPUs are not supported.
-Use an M1/M2/M3 Mac or a supported Linux machine instead.
+Mac: Macs with Intel CPUs are not supported.
+Use an M1/M2/M3 mac.

 ## Prerequisites
 Before working with vlayer, ensure the following tools are installed: